ionic-team/ionic-docs/src/pages/enterprise.md

 <hubspot-form form-id="7c2c6529-48c0-4d17-86a0-bfd40c849bb1"></hubspot-form>

 ## Setup

-In order to provide the best experience you should make sure you're using the Ionic Enterprise Cordova CLI as the regular version can have issues with scoped plugins.
+In order to use the Ionic Native Enterprise Edition plugins you need to install the Ionic Enterprise Cordova CLI.
+Ionic Native Enterprise Edition plugins use scoped packages and the regular Cordova CLI does not work with scoped packages.

 <command-line>
 <command-prompt>npm uninstall -g cordova</command-prompt>
 <command-prompt>npm install -g @ionic-enterprise/cordova</command-prompt>
 </command-line>

+The Ionic Enterprise Cordova CLI should be installed on each developer's machine.
+This is also true for any development build servers that you may use.

 ## Register Your Product Key

+In order to use the Ionic Native Enterprise Edition plugins in your application you will need to register your key with the application.
+Each application that you create will need to have its own key.

-If you already have an app you can simply register the product key for your application using the Ionic CLI and following the provided prompts.
+Register the product key for your application using the Ionic CLI.
+Follow the provided prompts.
+This only needs to be run once per application.

 <command-line>
 <command-prompt># in your app root</command-prompt>
 <command-prompt>ionic enterprise register</command-prompt>
 </command-line>

-Running the register command should generate a `.npmrc` file in you app directory and update your `ionic.config.json` it is safe to commit both these changes to version control so that CI and other team members can restore the plugins from a fresh clone of the repo.
-Now you should be able to install Ionic Enterprise plugins that you have access to by following the instructions on the plugin docs page.
+Running the register command will generate a `.npmrc` file in you app directory and update your `ionic.config.json`.
+Both of these changes should be committed to version control so that CI and other team members can restore the plugins from a fresh clone of the repo.
+Now you are able to install Ionic Enterprise plugins that you have access to by following the instructions on the plugin docs page.

 <command-line>